YashDevops/Login-Utility/README.md

 ```
 [config]
 #List all the ips that have agent installed in it.
 You can add multiple ip like : ip1, ip2
-ips = ## Paste Your Node IP which you copied in the step 5 of lauching client
+ips =                             ## Paste Your Node IP which you copied in the step 5 of launching agents, You can multiple agents IPS
 #Port Number in which the application is running
 port = 5000